EddieChen8/bhjvlh/README.md

 - User-friendly interface with buttons for numbers and operators.
 - Real-time display of input and results.

+## Demo
+You can try the live demo of this project at [https://calculator-app-b477d4f07843.herokuapp.com/].

 ## Installation

+### Prerequisites
+- [Node.js](https://nodejs.org/) installed on your computer
+- npm (Node Package Manager) comes bundled with Node.js

 ### Installation
 1. Clone the repository: